The 9 Best Books to Learn Czech the Right Way

 Best for Vocabulary

-Czech Frequency Dictionary is a valuable resource for learners who want to learn the most common Czech words and phrases.
-It includes the 2,500 most frequently used words, with example sentences and English translations.
-This book is for beginner and intermediate learners and includes vocabulary from CEFR levels A1 to B1.
+Czech Frequency Dictionary is the best resource to learn necessary Czech vocabulary because it teaches the most commonly used words and phrases.
+It includes the 2,500 most frequently used words along with their translations.
+Each word also has parallel text example sentences to show you how to use the word in context.
+The examples are a mix of formal and informal language, as well as examples that you might hear in both written and spoken Czech.
+This book is best for beginner and intermediate learners because it includes vocabulary from CEFR levels A1 to B1.

-The frequency-based approach of this dictionary help you learn the most common vocabulary.
-The example sentences also provide essential context for understanding how the words are used in real-life situations.
+Each entry is marked as formal or colloquial, which is helpful to know in what context to use the word.
+I like that the words are listed in frequency order as well as alphabetically so the book can be used as a dictionary, as well.
 This book can help you learn new words, but it’s primarily a reference tool and does not offer a structured learning program.
 It’s best to use it in combination with other resources that provide grammar instruction and practice activities.
+You can see if the book is a good choice for you here.

 Czech Step by Step